conservationtechlab/camml/README.md

     echo "deb https://packages.cloud.google.com/apt coral-edgetpu-stable main" | sudo tee /etc/apt/sources.list.d/coral-edgetpu.list
     sudo apt update
     sudo apt install edgetpu-compiler
-    sudo apt install libedgetpu1-std

-NOTE: Is last package necessary for this step?
-Or maybe it belongs in next section as it is only required there?

 Compile model to run on one Edge TPU: